 In other news, I have a long-outstanding game post I really should get to, since I keep making in-jokes about it on my blog but not actually sharing with you.
 For shame.
 But next up is another music post...

 Over a year ago an old friend Taleen was visiting town and Mike was off doing boy stuff like Hockey, so she and Erin and I made a one night band, which is called The 7evenths.
 I just finally mastered together our album for internet ridicule.
 Due caution: There are two songs about monkeys, if you know what I mean.
 For what it's worth, my favorite track is "Belly Button."
 The photo above is a lightly doctored (to put all the best moments in the same picture) one from an unrelated party, but featuring the band at its finest.
 Which one is me?
 Click to confirm your selection.

 Tom Murphy VII I just had a new product idea, "Walkie Pocky".
 It's little chocolate covered bread sticks with feet on them.
-Also you can talk to other people on the built-in radio.
-7 years ago · Comment
+Also you can talk to other people on the built-in radio. almost 8 years ago · Comment

-Tom Murphy VII At Bakery Square, Lilith Fair is constantly coming out of the sapling planters, FYI.
-7 years ago · Comment
+Tom Murphy VII At Bakery Square, Lilith Fair is constantly coming out of the sapling planters, FYI. almost 8 years ago · Comment

 Tom Murphy VII As a public safety measure, I propose it be made illegal to put the sound of distant sirens in music.
 Plus that way it'll be even more rock 'n roll when producers continue to do it. almost 8 years ago · Comment